USCMediaImpact/mip-dashboard/details.md

 │   ├── images
 │   └── scripts
 │   │   ├── main.js
-> we placed most of common javascript here. others are in view
+> Most of the common javascript is here.
+The rest is in the View

 │   │   └── vendor
-> 3rd javascript library are here
+> 3rd party javascript libraries are here

 ├── resources
 |   └── views